-The MNG hosts student-run installations, group shows, and exhibitions.
+The MNG hosts student-run installations, group shows and exhibitions.

 Meet the MNG

-The student-run Marion Nicoll Gallery (MNG) is a unique forum for showcasing student work, inspiring experimentation, and stimulating critical dialogue.
+The student-run Marion Nicoll Gallery (MNG) is a unique forum for showcasing student work, inspiring experimentation and stimulating critical dialogue.

 The MNG is named after Marion Florence Nicoll (1909–1985), known for being one of Alberta’s first abstract painters.
-In 1933, Nicoll becoming the first female instructor at AUArts (then known as the Provincial Institute of Technology and Art).
+In 1933, Nicoll became the first female instructor at AUArts (then known as the Provincial Institute of Technology and Art).
 A recent book, Marion Nicoll: Science and Alchemy, chronicles Nicoll's life and development as an artist.